9 Signs You Need To Hire Your First Employee

 Hiring your first employee can feel like a huge step!
 For a start, you’ll have to let someone else into your business.
 That means opening your working life, perhaps for the first time, to possible criticism.
 You’ll certainly have to let go of a little control and share what once was yours only.
 You could even feel a little insecure at the prospect of greater responsibility and additional costs.

 So, how do you know if you’re ready?
 What are the signs?

-5 signs you need to hire your first employee
+Here are nine signs you need to hire your first employee.

 If you just don’t have enough hours in the day to fulfil everything that’s essential to the growth of your business – that’s a problem.

-Letting someone help with basic tasks will free you up to spend more time on important stuff.
+Letting someone help with basic tasks will free you to spend more time on important stuff.

 Financially, you may be buoyant – but do you have the flexibility to exploit new opportunities or explore new areas of making money?